AndreasHeger/CGATReport/doc/Roadmap.rst

 The following features are planned:

 error bars
-   add error bars to bar plots and scatter plots
+   add error bars to scatter plots

 web server
    implement setting up and http server with web.py